cometbft/cometbft/docs/references/architecture/adr-113-modular-transaction-hashing.md

 package, which itself relies on [`sha256`](https://pkg.go.dev/crypto/sha256).

-Among the things which are hashed are the block's header, evidence, consensus params, commit, partset header, transactions and others.
+Among the things which are hashed are the block's header, evidence, consensus params, commit, partset header, transactions.

 ### Transaction hashing